You want to go horseback riding in Kyrgyzstan and are looking for as much information as possible to prepare your trek?

 Why rent Hélène's horses?

-Not to worry about their future.
-90% of the horses bought by the travellers are sold to end up in the butchery.
-Hèlene guarantees them a long and beautiful life.What are the conditions for renting Fidel, Tian or Chai?
+With Hélène, this is out of the question.
+She offers them a long and beautiful life.What are the conditions for renting Fidel, Tian or Chai?

 What about accomodation?